cog1to/libpngif/README.md

 Right now only PNG and GIF are supported, both static and animated.
 I don't currently have any plans to add more image formats.

+Not every feature of PNG and GIF is supported either.
+For PNGs, I don't do anything with `gAMA`, `iCCP`, `sPLT`, and a bunch of other ancilliary chunks.
+For GIFs, I ignore plain text chunks.
+Gamma correction for PNGs might come in at some point; everything else - not necessarily.

 ## Interface

 Decoders for both formats are structured into 3-4 "levels":

 *Level 0*: Raw.
-Breaks the file into the minimal possible logical parts.
+Breaks the file into the minimal useful logical parts.

 For PNG, it's individual "chunks".

-For GIF, this layer is skipped because it didn't make much sense.
-In PNG, you can split the file into individual chunks with 0 knowledge about content of those chunks.
-In GIF, you have to know the format of some blocks to be able to successfully skip them.
-So, because the block structure knowledge is already required at this level, there's no point in simply "splitting" the file.
+Each chunk has a length field embedded in it so you can always just read the chunk's header, length, and skip the data to get to the next chunk.

 Look into `png_raw.h` header file for the interface.

+In GIF, some blocks don't have the size embedded in them, and you have to know the block's format and length to be able to correctly read/skip it.
+Because the block structure knowledge is already kind of required at this level, there's no point in simply "splitting" the file into raw byte blocks.

 *Level 1*: Parsed.
 Parses logical blocks from Level 0 from simple byte array into a useful and structured data.
-For example, PLTE (color palette) chunk is parsed into a color palette struct.
+For example, PLTE (color palette) chunk in a PNG file is parsed into a proper color palette struct.

 Look into `gif_parsed.h` and `png_parsed.h` headers.

 *Level 2*: Decoded.
 Decodes parsed image data into more high-level image containers.
-For example, raw image chunk data from GIF file is expanded, deinteraced, translated from color table indices into actual RGBA values.
+For example, raw image chunk data from GIF file is decompressed, deinteraced, translated from color table indices into actual RGBA values.

 Some data might get thrown off at this stage.
 For example, I'm not interested